 How do I open a business bank account in Germany?

-- Postbank: one of the most respected and largest banks in Germany, you can apply online for a business account with free management fee for the first 6 months, a VISA business card, secure online banking and many offers from partners tailored for small businesses.
-With a sufficiently high credit rating you may get automatically approved for business financing so you stay afloat in the slow months.
+- Postbank: one of the most respected and largest banks in Germany, you can apply online for a business account free of charge for the first 6 months, with a VISA business card, secure online banking and many offers from partners tailored for small businesses.
+With a sufficiently high credit rating, you may get automatically approved for business financing so you can stay afloat in the slow months.
 They also have an interesting offer for online businesses: an affiliate program that could enable you to monetize your website with advertisements.
 And the accounting services coming with this offer are free of charge.

 Non-resident business account in Germany

-The reasons why virtual bank accounts are a great option for freelancers, self-employed, online retailers and for owners of marketplace businesses are simple:
+The reasons why virtual bank accounts are a great option for freelancers, self-employed, online retailers and for owners of marketplace businesses are the following:

-- Ability to send and receive money within the EU and bank to your home country's bank account
+- You have an ability to send and receive money within the EU

-- No need to attach invoices to international payments (depends on your specific case)
+- There’s no need to attach invoices to international payments (depends on your specific case)

-Overall, a B2B Pay business virtual bank account can enable international businesses to easily operate in the EU without the hassle typically associated with the process.
-Signup is easy.
+Overall, a B2B Pay business virtual bank account can enable international businesses to easily operate in the EU without having to prepare paperwork traditionally associated with the opening of such an account.

 How to select free business bank account in Germany